 Basic Setup: Fifteen exemplars were chosen randomly from each of the 101 object classes and the background class, yeilding a total 1530 exemplars.
 For each class, we select up to 50 testing images, or "probes" excluding those used as exemplars.
-Some of the classes have fewer than 65 elements, in which case we take as many as are available.
 Results for each class are weighted evenly so there is no bias toward classes with more images.

-The spatial support of the objects in the exemplars is acquired from human labeling.
-The shortlist results are shown in Figure 4.
+The spatial support of the objects in exemplars is acquired from human labeling.
 The top entry in the shortlist is corect 41% of the time.
 One of the top 20 entries is correct 75% of the time.
+(Figure 4).
+2

 Recognition and localization: Using each of the top ten exemplars from the shortlist we find a good correspondence in the probe image.
-We do this by first sampling 50 locations on the exemplar object and allowing each to be matched to its 50 best matching possibilities in the probe with up to 20% outliers.
+We do this by first sampling 50 locations on the exemplar object and allowing each to be matched to its 50 best matching possibilities in the probe with up to 15% outliers.
 This results in a quadratic programming problem of dimension 2550.
 We use a distortion cost based mainly on the change in angle of edges between vertices ($\gamma=0.9$).
-This allows matches with relatively different scales as shown in the Figure 9.
-Each exemplar is rated by the resulting matching cost.
-The class of the best exemplar based on correspondence cost gives 48% correct classification.
-This is an increase over the best matching exemplar not using correspondence (41%), and provides localisation of the object in the image that is approximately correct in almost all cases when the probe is classified correctly.
-1
+This allows matches with relatively different scales (Figure 7 line 3).
+The exemplar with the lowest distortion correspondence gives 48% correct classification, at the same time providing localization.
+A baseline experiment comparing grayscale images using SSD and 1-nearest neighbor classification gives 16%.
+At press, results from the Caltech group are 27% using discriminative methods [13].